 What to Eat?

-For even the causal epicurean, there is no question: you cannot miss Indian cuisine at its freshest and most authentic.
+For even the casual epicurean, there is no question: you cannot miss Indian cuisine at its freshest and most authentic.
 There are myriad variations in Indian cooking between and even within regions, but a few general rules apply.
 A typical Indian entrée consists of a spicy curry or stew of vegetables or meat, accompanied with rice, roti (flatbread) for scooping, and perhaps a small salad.
 Being a predominantly Hindu country, beef is rare in India, so meat dishes consist of chicken or savory lamb.
 Indian menus can be daunting to those unfamiliar with the dishes; an excellent option is the thali, a sampler plate of native dishes that allow you to experience much of a region’s culinary diversity in a single sitting.
 Use the side dish of yogurt, along with the roti or naan, to tame any excessively spicy food.

 When to Go?

 Much of India’s climate is tropical, and the summer months can be uncomfortably hot, so plan to travel in fall, winter or spring.
 The southern parts of India, including Kerala, are tropical and remain warm all year round; if you plan to travel both north and south, you need to pack for two different climates.